zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_DEPLOYMENT.md

 Using wireshark, open `5gcn-mini-deployment-nrf.pcap` and use the filter `http || pfcp`

-- SMF request to NRF for subscribing UPF registration/de-registration events: Packet `37`, `POST` request
+- SMF request to NRF for subscribing to UPF registration/de-registration events: Packet `37`, `POST` request
 - SMF registration with NRF: Packet `47`, `PUT` request
 - UPF(SPGWU) registration with NRF: Packet `60`, `PUT` request
 - NRF notification to SMF for UPF registration: Packet `65`, `POST` request
 - SMF <--> UPF PFCP Association Setup request and response: Packets `67`, `73`
 - Message exchange between SMF, NRF and UPF can be seen in nrf.log but the name of the network function is replaced with a unique identifier (UUID).

 ![Analysing initial message exchange](./images/docker-compose/start.png)